leios/space-junk/src/content/rei_1.md

 Yet underneath the facade was a niggle.
 A shadow cast only at sundown on odd days.

 He wasn't on Nemo by choice, but because he had no where else to go.
-He was the only person who absolutely could not leave.
+He was the only person who could not leave.
 To my dad, Nemo was both a paradise and a prison.

-Every other person on Nemo has left.
+Throughout his life, every other person on Nemo has left except him.
-Except him.
 And me.
 And Jake for some reason.
 Well, I guess he left that one time and then came back.